What is Urinary Diversion?

 If you have any of these symptoms, contact your doctor immediately.
 Drinking lots of water can prevent infection by flushing out bacteria.
 Urine testing and infection treatment are critical.

 Activities may need to be restricted for the first few weeks after surgery.
 Once the stoma is healed many patients can enjoy normal activities except for contact sports.
 This type of surgery can reduce sexual function.
 Talk to your physician about your concerns.
-You will likely be able to resume normal diet.
-With continent urinary reservoirs you may need regular vitamin B injections.
+You will likely be able to resume a normal diet.
+With continent urinary reservoirs, you may need regular vitamin B injections.

-Alterations in fluid or salt balance, metabolic changes, difficulties inserting the tube in the stoma, skin growth over the surgical opening; bowel obstruction, urine leakage and bowel leakage are all possible and will be reviewed by your urologist at length.
-Generally these surgeries are well tolerated and most patients can be rehabilitated to normal activity and a normal lifestyle.
+Alterations in fluid or salt balance, metabolic changes, difficulties inserting the tube in the stoma, skin growth over the surgical opening; bowel obstruction, urine leakage, and bowel leakage are all possible and will be reviewed by your urologist at length.
+Generally, these surgeries are well tolerated and most patients can be rehabilitated to normal activity and a normal lifestyle.

 Urinary diversion surgery requires highly qualified surgeons who perform this procedure regularly like the experts at UT Urology.
 Our surgeons are sensitive to your needs and will balance your health needs with quality of life and independence considerations.
 We offer the latest cutting-edge techniques to meet your individual needs.